botlaram/developer/k8/k8README.md

 A Kubernetes Service is an abstraction layer that defines a logical set of Pods (a group of one or more containers) and a policy for accessing them.
 In other words, a Kubernetes Service is a way to expose an application running on a set of Pods as a network service.

 Kubernetes Services allow you to decouple your application from the network by providing a stable IP address and DNS name that can be used to access the application.
 This allows you to deploy your application in a distributed, scalable way, without having to worry about the underlying network infrastructure.

+# LoadBalancer in Service

+A LoadBalancer is a type of service that provides external access to the services running inside a cluster.
+It automatically provisions a load balancer in the cloud provider's infrastructure and maps a unique external IP address to the service, enabling traffic to be distributed across multiple pods.

+# Data Storage

+There are two ways to store and connect with DataBase by using

+1. Connecting database outside the Cluster for eg: Sql DataBase, Azure Sql, Amazon RDS or Google Cloud SQL and configure with cluster

+2. K8 Persistent Volume

+It is a type of Data Storage the exists within the Cluster , even after the Pods get destroyed.

+# ConfigMap

+a configmap is the kubernetes object the store the sensitive data i.e port numbers, env values.

+# Secrets

+k8 secrets is use to store password and ssh keys

 # to start with